vic-ma/howtodismantle.github.io/_posts/2025-01-20-Sssslithering-Through-APIs-Python-Unleashed-for-Peakboard-Hub.md

 select Locked, count(*) as Counter from stockinfo group by locked
 {% endhighlight %}

-And here's the  how to shoot this SQL against the endpoint and get a table of aggregated data back.
-We use the pandas-function to print out the result table formatted.
+And here's how to use this SQL command with the endpoint and get a table of aggregated data back.
+We use the `pandas` function to print out a formatted result table.

 {% highlight python %}
 # Get table data with the help of SQL command